JanHerca/urantiapedia/output/wikijs/article/Charles_Laurence_Olivea/The_Urantia_Book_and_Its_Mission.md

 It is not at all my intention to disparage in any way my fellow students of the revelation whom I regard as misguided, however well meaning.
 It is not their sincerity I question; my dispute is with their judgment.
 I do believe firmly that this “_Gift_” of revelation provides us with a superlative advantage for mind and soul—a magnificent opportunity to see with an eagle’s perspective (flying high up with its superior eyesight). _The Urantia Book_ gives us the chance to penetrate a paradox, The best way to understand and appreciate any present moment is to incorporate past, present, and future, integrating origin, history, and destiny.

 There is a rather explicit description (the revelation’s pedagogy) in the book.
 It is presented as the means of comprehending any phase of universe reality.
 It is worth quoting at length: “_The human mind would ordinarily crave to approach the cosmic philosophy portrayed in these revelations by proceeding from the simple and the finite to the complex and the infinite, from human origins to divine destinies.
 But that path does not lead to spiritual wisdom.
-Such a procedure is the easiest path to a certain form of genetic knowledge, but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._”
+Such a procedure is the easiest path to a certain form of genetic knowledge, but at best it can only reveal man’s origin; it reveals little or nothing about his divine destiny._” [[UB 19:1.5](/en/The_Urantia_Book/19#p1_5)]

 > Even in the study of man’s biologic evolution on Urantia, there are grave objections to the exclusive historic approach to his present-day status and his current problems.
 The true perspective of any reality problem—human or divine, terrestrial or cosmic—can be had only by the full and unprejudiced study and correlation of three phases of universe reality: origin, history, and destiny.
-The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status. [[UB 19:1.5-6](/en/The_Urantia_Book/19#p1_5)]
+The proper understanding of these three experiential realities affords the basis for a wise estimate of the current status. [[UB 19:1.6](/en/The_Urantia_Book/19#p1_6)]

 Briefly, here are some of the ways this is achieved in _The Urantia Book_.
 The light of universal “_origins_” is revealed in the first five papers concerning our Father. “_History_” is revealed in various contexts: the Central Universe (even though it is outside of time and space as we understand them); the development of the Superuniverses and especially ours, Orvonton; the unfolding of the local universe of Nebadon; and likewise for Urantia itself. “_Destiny,_” leading ultimately to Finaliter status, is detailed throughout the universe hierarchy.
 All three phases of reality are personified in Michael’s bestowal life of Jesus of Nazareth.
 He took origin as a babe born of woman, and made history as a man among men, reaching individual destiny by gaining light and life personally.
 It is the revelatory narrative mainly in Part IV of _The Urantia Book_ that fills in year-by-year his glorified earthly story.
 It is that narrative—greater, deeper, and more universal than anything before it—that must be preserved and disseminated, thoughtfully and meaningfully, now and in the long future ahead.